Visit inference.status.cscs.ch for the status of the inference service, models, and latest announcements.

 LLM Inference API Service¶

-The LLM Inference API service provides Internet-accessible OpenAI/Anthropic-compatible inference endpoints backed by selected open-weight LLM models such as Apertus and other vetted models.
-Users consume from a shared pool of models where requests are efficiently multiplexed across shared serving capacity, without needing to deploy, patch, scale, or operate the underlying serving stack.
+The LLM Inference API service provides OpenAI/Anthropic-compatible inference endpoints running selected open-weight LLM models such as Apertus and other vetted models.
+CSCS takes care of deploying, patching, scaling, and operating the underlying serving stack.

 Service at a glance¶